Graiphic/ONNX-Runtime/Execution Providers Tester/CPU/README.md

 - **ONNX Opset version:** 22
 - **ONNX IR version:** 10
 - **Data types:** Only one type is tested per node.
 This is usually `float32`, unless the node does not support it — in which case a compatible type is selected.

+> **Note:** Some ONNX nodes may not be available on the selected Execution Provider (EP) for opset version 22.
+This can lead to fallback behavior even though these nodes were supported in earlier opset versions.
+This occurs because ONNX Runtime teams may not have implemented or updated certain operators for the latest opset.
+As a result, test outcomes can vary depending on both the ONNX opset version and the ONNX Runtime version used.

 ## Environment and Installation Details